Honda Insight: Fuel efficiency

 Despite technological advances, the fuel efficiency of the second-generation Insight was lower than that of the first because of significant increases in size, weight and power.
 Fuel efficiency rating according to the U.S. EPA testing methodology is: City 40 mpgus, Highway 43 mpgus, Combined 41 mpgus.
 The 2012 model year U.S. version has minor improvements and its updated EPA fuel economy rating is: City 41 mpgus, Highway 44 mpgus, Combined 42 mpgus.

 Honda UK state that the official UK fuel efficiency data for the Insight SE is: Urban 61.4 mpgimp, Extra urban 67.3 mpgimp, Combined 64.2 mpgimp and the CO2 emissions rating is: 101 g/km, putting it in the second lowest UK vehicle excise duty band.

 Sales and prices by country

 Honda sold 130,445 Insights worldwide in 2009.

 In an interview in early February 2011, a Honda executive disclosed that Honda produced around 200,000 hybrids a year in Japan.

 The Insight was removed from Honda Canada's website in November 2013.
-It was removed from sale in the UK mid 2014.
+It was removed from sale in the UK in mid-2014.